 Gloria Cauhape

-Gloria Jean Hess Cauhape
+Gloria Hess Cauhape

 Gloria was a first generation American.
 Her parents, William Otto Hess and Emma Aellig Hess, immigrated from Switzerland in the early 20th century.
-WO was a skilled tool and die maker and draftsman resulting in the family moving often.
+W.O. was a skilled tool and die maker and draftsman resulting in the family moving often.
 Gloria, born in Detroit, Michigan, said that she and her brother, Donald, seldom would attend the same school for two years.

-Gloria attended Houston's Lamar High School, but graduated from high school in Dearborn, Michigan, in 1944.
-Returning to Houston, went to business school and worked for three years as a secretary for ARMCO (Steel).
+Gloria attended Houston’s Lamar High School, but graduated from high school in Dearborn, Michigan, in 1944.
+Returning to Houston, Gloria went to business school and worked for three years as a secretary for ARMCO (Steel).
 She would later become a legal secretary for the prominent Roswell law firm of Hervey, Dow, Hill & Hinkle.
-At 95, she was amazingly able to take accurate dictation in shorthand.
+At 95, she was amazingly still able to take accurate dictation in shorthand.

 Gloria and Johnny were always committed to excellence in ranching.
 They strove to always improve their sprawling Cauhape Anchor Ranch.
 In 1998, this was recognized by the New Mexico Wool Growers’ Association with the prestigious Sheepman of the Year Award.

-In 1985, Gloria and Johnny experienced the parents' joy of hosting a fabulous wedding for their daughter, Emily.
+In 1985, Gloria and Johnny experienced the parents’ joy of hosting a beautiful wedding for their daughter, Emily.
 A week later, however, they experienced the heartache of losing their son, John Clayte, then 33, in fatal helicopter accident.
 Although never fully filling that void, grandchildren Clayte Austin, Erin, and Caroline, would bring new and boundless pleasure and pride.

-In 2001,tragedy struck, again.
-Gloria's Faith, strength, and resilience was evident.
-She was daily at Johnny's side, as the wind beneath his wings, after the accident--a powerful testimony of love and marital devotion.
+In 2001, tragedy struck, again.
+Gloria’s faith, strength, and resilience was evident.
+She was daily at Johnny’s side, as the wind beneath his wings, after the accident--a powerful testimony of love and marital devotion.
 She and Johnny were forever grateful to all who were with them on this journey.

 As her health declined, she left her cherished southwestern home to live with Emily and Randy in Texas.
-They loved having her; and made every effort to bring her happiness.
-She delighted, as her grandchildren had children, in keeping up with all of them, through photographs and videos that displayed in turn on a digital picture frame that brought her much joy.
+They loved having her, and made every effort to bring her happiness.
+She delighted, as her grandchildren had children, in keeping up with all of them through photographs and videos that displayed, in turn, on a digital picture frame that brought her much joy.

 On a night that had hopefully brought her wonderful dreams of the best of her many decades of adventures, Gloria went to peaceful sleep to awaken to her final and most magnificent adventure: the wonderful eternal adventure in heaven.
 Her Lord and Savior Jesus Christ, her beloved Johnny, Clayte, and many others had long awaited her arrival.

-She will be missed by the following surviving family members: daughter, Emily Louise Cauhape Fluke, son in law Randall L Fluke, grandchildren Austin (wife Lauren, children Riley and Avery), Erin Dunlap (husband Graham, child Harrison), and Caroline Erck (husband, John, children George, twins Hallie and Catherine); niece, Lou Whitcomb (Bob); nephews Dan Hess (Cindy), David (Shelly, children Riad, Taylor); Cauhape and Casabonne cousins as well as French and Swiss cousins.
+She will be missed by the following surviving family members: daughter, Emily Louise Cauhape Fluke, son-in-law, Randall L Fluke; grandchildren, Austin (wife Lauren, children Riley and Avery), Erin Dunlap (husband Graham, child Harrison), and Caroline Erck (husband, John, children George, twins Hallie and Catherine); niece, Lou Whitcomb (Bob); nephews Dan Hess (Cindy), David (Shelly, children Riad, Taylor); Cauhape and Casabonne cousins as well as French and Swiss cousins.

 She is preceded in death by many, including her parents and brother Donald Hess, and his wife, Laurica.

-To order memorial trees or send flowers to the family in memory of Gloria Cauhape, please visit our flower store.
+To send flowers or plant a memorial tree in memory, please visit our flower store.

 Guestbook

-Visits: 26
+Visits: 625

 This site is protected by reCAPTCHA and the